NineWorldsKindred/documents/content/public/outline.md

 * Heathmoot
 	* Could also be featured along with the calendar page if events were centralized
-		* This woudl necessatate changing Calendar menu title to Events
+		* This would necessatate changing Calendar menu title to Events (or something similar)

 * Contact
 	* Simple contact form